Femtosecond optical breakdown in silicon: Results and discussion

 \section{Results and discussion}

-Details of the theoretical approach and methodology can be found in Refs. \cite{Lagomarsino2016,Apostolova2020} where we solve numerically the time-dependent Schrodinger equation for covalent dielectrics interacting with linearly polarized intense ultrashort laser pulse of near-infrared wavelength.
-The time-dependent electric field of the laser pulse transmitted in bulk silicon is
+Details of the static band structure of silicon, theoretical approach and methodology can be found in Refs. \cite{Lagomarsino2016,Apostolova2020}, where we solve self-consistently coupled time-dependent Schrodinger and Maxwell's equations for covalent dielectrics interacting with linearly polarized intense ultrashort laser pulses of near-infrared wavelength.
+The time-dependent pulsed electric field of a single pulse transmitted in bulk silicon

-a superposition of the applied laser electric field $\ec_{{\rm ext}}$ and an induced electric field $\ec_{{\rm ind}}(t)=-4 \pi \pc(t)$ as a result of the polarization of the photoexcited solid.
-The applied electric field is parameterized by a temporary Gaussian function
+is a superposition of the applied laser electric field $\ec_{{\rm ext}}$ and an induced electric field $\ec_{{\rm ind}}(t)=-4 \pi \pc(t)$ as a result of the polarization of the photoexcited solid.
+We parameterize the applied electric field by a temporary Gaussian function

-where $\es$ is a unit vector in the direction of the laser polarization, $\omega_L$ is the laser frequency corresponding to photon energy $\hbar \omega_L$ = 1.55 eV, $\tau$ is the pulse length and $F$ is the electric field strength related to the peak laser intensity by $I=F^2$ (in atomic units).
+where $\es$ is a unit vector in the direction of the laser polarization, $\omega_L$ is the laser frequency corresponding to photon energy $\hbar \omega_L$ = 1.55 eV, $\tau$ is the pulse length and $F$ is the electric field strength related to the peak laser intensity by $I=F^2$.

+The pulsed electric field ionizes the valence electrons of Si and builds plasma of electron-hole pairs.
+Once their number becomes sufficiently large (of order of the Avogadro number), an optical breakdown occurs.
 We determine the breakdown threshold from the fluence energy dependence of the total electronic excitation energy (per unit cell)

 where $\jc(t)=d \pc / dt$ is the photoinduced current.